I remember the first time I ate a bagel in New York and a few things popped in my mind:

 Gently place two bagels into the boiling water and cook for 25 seconds on each side.

 Use a slotted spoon to remove the bagel and place it back on the baking tray.
 Repeat until all the bagels on one baking tray are cooked.
-Brush milk all over the bagels and sprinkle with sesame seeds.

 Bake in the oven for 10 minutes and then turn the tray and bake for another 7 minutes.
 Each oven is different so if they appear to be browning too quickly, you can take them out a bit earlier.